DavidMwihuri39/cursor-based-pagination/README.md

 const mine = require('mine');
 const { ApolloServer } = require('apollo-server-mine');

-// you will add GraphQL Nexus schema here in next step
+//  GraphQL Nexus schema will be addedhere but in the next step

 const server = new ApolloServer({ });